marco-amorim/residency/README.md

 ### Strong Points

 - Managed state containers with **`redux`**, making it easier to control data all over the application with actions and reducers
-- Followed the RESTful conventions for HTTP requests to the backend, making it easier to understand what each one does
+- Followed the RESTful conventions for HTTP requests to the backend, making it easier to understand what each request does
 - The Form values and validations are well managed with **`redux-form`**, making it easier to work with and understand
 - Reusable components such as the ResidenceForm and Modal
 - The chosen library for CEP finding searches on multiple platforms for validation, making the application faster and more reliable